 Minnesota Historical Society winning essayist awards.

-A concentrated graduate level study course has been developed by professors of Brooklyn College built on Wendinger’s book.
+A concentrated graduate level study course has been developed by New York college professors built on Wendinger’s books.

 News and Broadcasts: USA Today; People, O Magazine, CBS New York; WCCO Minnesota; WVOX New York; American Radio Broadcasts, and numerous newspaper chonicles.